-Many were descended from livestock of heritage families, settlers and farmers in the area that had been used for many purposes as they toiled to carve out a rugged existence in the early years, long before Louisiana became a state in 1812.
+Many were descended from Native American tribes, heritage families, settlers and farmers in the area that had been used for many purposes as they toiled to carve out a rugged existence in the early years, long before Louisiana became a state in 1812.
 Yet Fort Polk Army Base wants to eliminate them.
 The herds, previously estimated by the military to be at least 600, have roamed in Kisatchie National Forest for well over a century.
 But now, (since September 2015) there may be hundreds less.
-Referred to by generations of locals as Piney Horses, they have peacefully grazed in the wide open grassy and remote wooded areas for as long as they can remember…many are descendants of horses that had been there much longer.
+Referred to by generations of locals as Range Horses, Choctaw Horses, or Piney Woods Horses.
+They have peacefully grazed in the wide open grassy and remote wooded areas for as long as they can remember…many are descendants of horses that had been there much longer.

 Hundreds of range bred small, compact horses (regarded in modern times as Spanish Colonial Horses), were brought or migrated north and east ward, across Louisiana and toward the western states, where wild horses also can be still be found.

-For Native American and settlement history, reference “A Good Home for a Poor Man: Fort Polk and Vernon Parish, 1800-1940” Funded by the United States Department of Defense.
-Read on line version with photographs, pictures, maps and illustrations here:
+For Native American and settlement history, reference “A Good Home for a Poor Man: Fort Polk and Vernon Parish, 1800-1940” and for additional reference, “A Soldiers Place in History: Fort Polk, Louisiana” both funded by the United States Department of Defense.

 In later years, loosed livestock remained after heritage families and sharecroppers were forced to leave their land, taken for Camp Polk’s military training use in the 1930’s.
 Additionally, while Thoroughbred cross military mounts were produced through the United States Breeding Program and imported into Louisiana to serve at Camp Polk, a smaller more compact Spanish type horse, owned by local families near Camp Polk and Peason Ridge areas have never been given their due credit for their roles as military training mounts at Camp Polk.
 Hundreds of local heritage families’ horses not only helped to colonize and farm Louisiana, but they also helped to PROTECT Camp Polk soldiers and our country during Camp Polk training operations, due to the shortage of imported Cavalry horses in WWII era.
 Reports further indicate loosed equines into the in the Kisatchie Forest during and many decades after the WWII era.
 Reference: http://www.livestockconservancy.org/index.php/heritage/internal/colonialspanish